 I have gained knowledge from my own and other people’s experiences along with information I have picked up as time as gone by.
-If you use the information from this blog for your own projects I would appreciate it if you could credit my blog! (just a link will be great!)
+If you use the information from this blog for your own projects I would appreciate it if you could credit my blog in a way you feel is appropriate.

 This information on my blog is to help get Dyspraxia better known.
 For Dyspraxics themselves, you can learn more about Dyspraxia.
 Also, the Blog offers support and guidance as for those who are seeking information.
 In this Blog can be used to support and help a Dyspraxic out!

 Please feel free to share with anyone who you think will benefit!

 Any questions please do not hesitate to get in touch: